Leonid Skirko: 1980s

 1984 marked Ukrainian Opera Week in Toronto which included Natalka Poltavka and Zaporozhets Za Dunayem along with a gala concert which starred Leonid every evening of that week.

 In 1985 and 1987 there were two concerts of Bortnyansky's Sacred Music, his 35 sacred concertos for the Millennium year of the Baptism of Ukraine, in Toronto's Roy Thomson Hall.
 In 1986 the female group Merezhi from Edmonton appeared in Toronto with Leonid.
 There were several millennium concerts.
-1988 marked the official opening of the St.Volodymyr Cultural Centre in Oakville.
+1988 marked the official opening of the St. Volodymyr Cultural Centre in Oakville.
 There were concerts of mention in Detroit as well.

-The magnificent Sacred Choral Concertos were an a cappella series of concertos written over a 25-year period from 1780 to 1805.
+The magnificent Sacred Choral Concertos were a cappella concertos written over 25 years from 1780 to 1805.
 These use a full choir against soloists or small ensembles known as concertinos.
 Bortnyansky's melodies are saturated with Ukrainian folk tunes, while the texts are taken from the Book of Psalms.
 The Millennium Choir soloists consisted of 6 sopranos, 3 altos, 4 tenors, 6 basses.
 There were two concerts to launch the recordings, one in 1985 and one in 1987 in Roy Thomson Hall.
 The project was conceived by Maestro Kolesnyk, with the support of the Ukraine Millennium Foundation.
 No less than two hundred singers auditioned from Ontario, Manitoba, Saskatchewan, Alberta, New York, New Jersey, Ohio, Pennsylvania, and Michigan and only 40 were selected.
 Leonid is featured in 13 of the 35 concertos.
 The dream or original conception was to travel across the continent and beyond, but sadly, with Kolesnyk's death, this was not to occur.

 1990s and 2000s

 In 1991, Roxolana was performed in Toronto.
 In 1993, the Dnipro Choir celebrated 40 years of song by commissioning a choral-symphonic work, the oratorio «Sacred Dnipro» by Valeri Kikta and librettist Sophia Maydanska.
 The world premiere of this oratorio was in Edmonton with Leonid singing the bass part.
 In 1996, the Canadian Ukrainian Opera Association, together with the Dnipro Choir performed the oratorio «Sacred Dnipro» in Massey Hall in Toronto on April 28, 1996.
-The live performance of that concert was recorded and the C.D.s are still available.
+The live performance of that concert was recorded and the CDs are still available.
 This oratorio offers a panoramic view of the major epochs in the history of Ukraine, attempting to capture the indomitable spirit of the Ukrainian people.
 The executive producer of this effort was Toronto's Alla Shklar.

-In 2002, Leonid sang the readings from the apostles for the nationally televised funeral of Ukrainian Canadian Governor General Ray Hnatyshyn.
+In 2002, Leonid sang the readings from the apostles for the nationally televised funeral of the Ukrainian Canadian Governor General Ray Hnatyshyn.
 The millennium brought the release of the Sacred Dnipro C.D. in 2006.

 He died on 8 June 2012 in Toronto, Ontario, Canada.

 Family

-Leonid had sister Nina (married to Andy) and their son Boris (Laura).
+Leonid had a sister Nina (married to Andy) and their son Boris (Laura).

-Leonid's first marriage was in 1969 to Sonia Skirko and included 3 children, Lesia (married to Scott), Taras (married to Sherry), Oleh, grandchildren — John, Fallon, Sam and Lucy.
+Leonid's first marriage was in 1969 to Sonia Skirko and included 3 children, Lesia (married to Scott), Taras (married to Sherry), Oleh, and grandchildren — John, Fallon, Sam, and Lucy.

 Leonid remarried in 2006 to Merika Graham Skirko.